-In this article we will learn how to lock cells to prevent editing in Excel file.
+In this article, you will learn how to lock cells to prevent editing in Excel file.

 First of all we need to understand why we need to lock cells in an Excel file.
 There can be a lot of reasons like the creator of the file do not want the template of the file, formatting or formulas to be changed of modified by other users.